Want to make your own DIY Wooden Wagon? I’ll show you how 🙂

 Step 5: Add Handle to DIY Wagon

-I inserted a dowel rod through these bolts and screwed a scrap piece of 1×2 into the dowel.
+I inserted a wooden dowel rod through these bolts, then screwed a scrap piece of 1×2 into the dowel.

 Then I gave the handle a coat of stain to match the box.